Kasun49/Tinder/README.md

 ▷ If you have any question please ask, I'll try to answer to every question and even look at your code if that is necessary.

-PS: If ou're going to download the full project please use your on firebase API, the one in the project will NOT be mantained and the app may not work.